 Migraine is a recurrent condition marked by moderate to severe episodic headaches.
-They are often pulsatile, unilateral, and last for 4-72 hours, and may be associated with nausea, vomiting, photophobia, phonophobia, and osmophobia.
+They are often pulsatile, unilateral, last for 4-72 hours, and are associated with nausea, vomiting, photophobia, phonophobia, and osmophobia.
 While once thought to be due to dysfunction of cerebral blood vessel dilation, migraines are now understood to be related to a phenomenon known as cortical spreading depression.
 Cortical spreading depression is a self-disseminating wave of glial cell depolarization that extends across the cerebral cortex.
-This event may lead to activation of the trigeminovascular system, symptoms of aura and alterations in the blood-brain barrier.
+This event may lead to activation of the trigeminovascular system, symptoms of aura, and alterations in the blood-brain barrier.

-Migraine attacks are now believed to evolve through a pattern of events that occur over hours to days.
-A typical migraine is felt to have four phases: prodrome, aura, headache and postdrome.
+Migraine attacks evolve through a pattern of events that occur over hours to days.
+A typical migraine has four phases: prodrome, aura, headache, and postdrome.

 The prodrome occurs 1-2 days prior to the headache and is seen in about 60% of migraine sufferers.
 Common symptoms of prodrome include fatigue, irritability, and gastrointestinal dysfunction.